 Knowing students’ interests, strengths, and weaknesses help teachers tailor learning experiences for their students.
-Formative assessment involves the teacher collecting information about what students know, don’t know, and want to learn.
-This information takes many forms, including observations, exit tickets, discussions, games, and quizzes.
 Bill would lift school penalties for opt-out students.
 Updated 11:36 am, Saturday, January 9, 2016.

 Creative Ways to Grade and Provide Feedback for Students.
 Teachers work very hard to give all students as much feedback on their work as possible.

 Unfortunately, there are limits to how much time a teacher can spend grading papers, writing notes, and encouraging students.
+For example, each day, students often complete warm-ups, sponge activities, or some other pre-lesson assignment while the teacher takes roll and sets up for the day's lesson.
 Educational Leadership:Using Assessments Thoughtfully:The Bridge Between Today's Lesson and Tomorrow's.
 Going Gradeless: Student Self-Assessment in PBL.
 I like reading professional material.

 The power of stealth assessment.
 SmartBlog on Education this month is exploring assessments and testing.

 Join us for original content in which experts explore the trends and highlight best practices.
 It’s no secret that today’s schools are full of assessments — so much so that one of the main goals of the new Every Student Succeeds Act is to “reduce the burden of testing while maintaining annual information for students and parents.”
+One way to gather data without giving yet another test is to use what researchers Valerie Shute and Matthew Ventura call “stealth assessment.”
+They originally applied the term to video games, but to me it’s any method of unobtrusively monitoring students’ knowledge, skills and attributes.
 Online state tests got worse scores than paper.
 Judging from a key measure on the state report card, Ohio school districts that gave last spring's proficiency tests solely with paper and pencil appear to have performed much better than those districts that did all testing online.